What is a Notice of Assignment (NOA) and why does Constrafor file it (for New York projects)?

-A Notice of Assignment (NOA) is a formal legal document that must be filed under state law.
-In the context of construction financing, it notifies all relevant parties that a General Contractor or Subcontractor has assigned their rights to receive payment for specific work or invoices to a third party, such as Constrafor.
+A Notice of Assignment (NOA) is a legal notice under Section 9-406 of the Uniform Commercial Code.
+For New York projects the notice must be filed with a county clerk (private construction projects) or provided to public agencies (public improvement projects).
+In the context of construction financing a Notice of Assignment notifies all relevant parties that a Contractor has assigned their rights to receive payment for specific work or invoices to a third party, such as Constrafor.

 Why is a Notice of Assignment Required in New York?

-In New York, the NOA plays a crucial role in compliance with state regulations regarding public projects.
+In New York, the NOA plays a crucial role in compliance with state law.

 Why is it Filed in the Mechanics Lien Section?